 The site covers an area of 190 square miles (500 sq km), part of which is open to the public.

-When planning your visit to the NASA Kennedy Space Center, allow a whole day particularly if you plan on taking any of the bus tours
+When planning your visit to the NASA Kennedy Space Center Visitor Complex, allow a whole day particularly if you plan on taking any of the bus tours

 The NASA Kennedy Space Center is home to America’s manned space program and it was from here that the Apollo missions were launched on their journey to the Moon.
 We have details of past, present and future launch schedules.

 At one time it did not cost anything to just visit the Kennedy Space Center Visitor Complex but now you have to purchase a ticket to the Kennedy Space Center Visitor Complex and the nearby to US Astronaut Hall of Fame.

 However most of the attractions are now included in the price whereas before you paid for them separately.